 You’ve probably heard of humans getting ringworm, but did you know that dogs can too?
-As it’s medically referred to, dermatophytosis in dogs is somewhat common.
-And in this article, we’re going to discuss what it means when your dog is diagnosed with it and what you can do to help your dog get well again.
+As it’s medically referred to, dermatophytosis in dogs is somewhat familiar.
+In this article, we will discuss what it means when your dog is diagnosed with it and what you can do to help it recover.

 So, without further ado, let’s dive right in.